MattClarkson/CMakeCatchTemplate/README.md

  8. If your code is open-source, you can register with a Continuous Integration service, so this project provides Travis and Appveyor examples.
  9. CPack setup to produce installers for GUI apps QtVTKDemo and QMLDemo along with installation code for command line apps.
 10. An example of the CMake required to build python interfaces to your C++ code, using ```boost::python```.
+11. An example of the CMake required to export a C-style module into [Unity](https://unity3d.com/).
 11. Support for OpenMP, which is passed through to FLANN, OpenCV and PCL.
 12. Support for CUDA, which is passed through to FLANN, OpenCV and PCL.
 13. Support for MPI, which by default sets up the C++ libraries.